Collections Policies

 The development of Library collections at the Emory Libraries is user-centric and aligned with the academic mission.
 The Libraries aim to develop and steward a diverse and inclusive collection that fosters and supports the teaching and research needs of our various user populations.
 We support and adapt to new models and modes of scholarly communication to make collections more accessible and engage with our user populations to assess and build these collections.

-General and discipline specific collection policies have been developed and revised to guide the work of subject librarians and informationists who build and manage collections in multiple formats in their respective areas.
+General and discipline specific collection policies have been developed and revised to guide the work of subject librarians, curators, and informationists who build and manage collections in multiple formats in their respective areas and libraries.
 This work requires special professional expertise that is necessary for the development of the Libraries' collections.
 These librarians work extensively with their departments and programs and keep abreast of university initiatives to support new and evolving research emphases and concentrations.
+The Rose Library, Woodruff Library, Goizueta Business Library, and Woodruff Health Sciences Library each have their respective collection policies, which lay out their distinct collection strategies.
+Collaboration and dialogue between libraries ensures a holistic approach to building collections for the Emory community.

 Our collection policies have grown over the years to incorporate new areas of scholarly dissemination and output, including criteria and parameters for the acquisition and support of: